Skip to main content

 Deploying Bitdefender Endpoint Security Tools on a machine with Bitdefender Antivirus for Mac

-This topic explains how you can deploy the Bitdefender Endpoint Security Tools business product to a machine that has the Bitdefender Antivirus for Mac consumer product installed on.
+This article explains how to deploy the Bitdefender Endpoint Security Tools business product to a machine that has the Bitdefender Antivirus for Mac consumer product installed.

-If you choose to replace Bitdefender Antivirus for Mac with Bitdefender Endpoint Security Tools, you must keep in mind that you can deploy the latter only after you manually remove the consumer product.
+If you choose to replace Bitdefender Antivirus for Mac with Bitdefender Endpoint Security Tools, keep in mind that you can deploy the latter only after you manually remove the consumer product.

 This is because Bitdefender Antivirus for Mac has a Tamper protection module, a component that denies any external action over the integrity of the product, making impossible the uninstalling process via silent deployment or manual installation.

-1. Remove manually Bitdefender Antivirus for Mac by using Bitdefender Uninstaller.
+1. Remove manually Bitdefender Antivirus for Mac using Bitdefender Uninstaller.

 Sometimes, the standard Bitdefender Uninstaller may fail or Bitdefender Antivirus for Mac does not exist at its location.
 In such a situation, you must use Disk Utility.